Surrey Hills National Landscape (AONB) Variation Project Second Consultation

 Surrey Hills National Landscape (AONB) Boundary Variation Project – 2nd Consultation

-The webpage for the 1st consultation is now obsolete, but if you need to refer to it and any of the previous documentation you can find the link here: Surrey Hills Area of Outstanding Natural Beauty Boundary Variation Project - Defra - Citizen Space.
+You can also access the 1st consultation webpage here: Surrey Hills Area of Outstanding Natural Beauty Boundary Variation Project - Defra - Citizen Space.

 *AONBs were recently rebranded as National Landscapes; however, when designating, Natural England still legally designates an Area of Outstanding Natural Beauty.
 To avoid confusion, the reports and documents attached to this webpage refer to Areas of Outstanding Natural Beauty, or AONBs, throughout.
 If additional land is subsequently designated, it would then be branded as part of the Surrey Hills National Landscape.